 High linearity (0.005%, max at 10kHz FS) is achieved with relatively few external components.
 Two external resistors and two external capacitors are required to operate.
 Full scale frequency and input voltage are determined by a resistor in series with -In and two capacitors (one-shot timing and input amplifier integration).
-The other resistor is a non-critical open collector pull-up ( $f{\rm OUT}$ to +V ${\rm CC}$ ).
-The VFC320 is available in three performance/temperature grades and two package configurations.
-The TO-100 versions are hermetically sealed, and specified for the -25°C to +85°C and -55°C to +125°C ranges, and the dual-in-line units are specified from -25°C to +85°C.
+The other resistor is a non-critical open collector pull-up (f{OUT} to + V{CC}).
+The VFC320 is available in two performance grades.
+The VFC320 is specified for the -25°C to +85°C, range.